gsm1011/hadoop.admin/manuscript/chapter2.md

 Hadoop cluster halts.
 The susceptibility to failure requires that the machine that is running the NameNode and the JobTracker be more reliable than all other nodes.
-On the other hand, a slave node can always use other nodes as backup, and thus doesn’t need to have so strict requirements on reliability as long as it has enough storage space and computing power.
+On the other hand, a slave node can always use other nodes as backup, and thus doesn't need to have so strict requirements on reliability as long as it has enough storage space and computing power.